ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.bydhvs/README.md

 ## be careful

 There are two steps in the beConnect app, in the first step you get the normal data, in the second step you get detail-data for all cells (individual cell temperature and voltage and some more details) To get the detail-data there has to be a delay after one of the data-packets till I can get the result.
 I think in the meantime alle cells are measured, but I am not sure.
-So I limited the frequency of reading the detail-data, it is done only ever "n" readings of the normal data, you can change this setting.
-If you do not need the detail-data: you can switch this part off.
+I am definetely not shure if you harm your battery with polling this data too often, so be aware: You are on your own risk!

 ## hint for systems with 5 modules